maikopruett/garmin-rino-custom-maps/README.md

 ## How It Works

 1. **TIF to JPG Conversion**: Uses GDAL to convert the GeoTIFF to a JPEG image
+2. **Image Resizing**: Automatically resizes images to meet Garmin requirements:
+   - Maximum dimensions: 1024x1024 pixels (maintains aspect ratio)
+   - Maximum file size: 3MB (adjusts quality and size as needed)
-2. **Coordinate System Detection**: Reads the coordinate reference system (CRS) from the GeoTIFF metadata using GDAL
+3. **Coordinate System Detection**: Reads the coordinate reference system (CRS) from the GeoTIFF metadata using GDAL
-3. **Coordinate Transformation**: Converts coordinates from the source CRS (e.g., UTM) to WGS84 (EPSG:4326) using GDAL's built-in `osr.CoordinateTransformation` - no additional packages needed!
+4. **Coordinate Transformation**: Converts coordinates from the source CRS (e.g., UTM) to WGS84 (EPSG:4326) using GDAL's built-in `osr.CoordinateTransformation` - no additional packages needed!
-4. **Georeferencing Extraction**: Extracts geographic bounds (north, south, east, west) in WGS84 decimal degrees
+5. **Georeferencing Extraction**: Extracts geographic bounds (north, south, east, west) in WGS84 decimal degrees
-5. **KML Generation**: Creates an initial KML file with the georeferencing information
+6. **KML Generation**: Creates an initial KML file with the georeferencing information
-6. **KML Format Fix**: Transforms the KML to Garmin-compatible format:
+7. **KML Format Fix**: Transforms the KML to Garmin-compatible format:
    - Changes encoding to iso-8859-1
    - Updates namespace to kml 2.1
    - Wraps in Document element
    - Ensures proper structure for Garmin devices
-7. **KMZ Packaging**: Packages the KML (named `doc.kml`) and JPG image into a KMZ (ZIP) file
+8. **KMZ Packaging**: Packages the KML (named `doc.kml`) and JPG image into a KMZ (ZIP) file

 ## Output Format